uthircloudnative/az-email-sender-function/README.md

 This repostiry contains a use case code and steps to create Azure function app using spring cloud function.
+When this function is invoked it will send an email to given recipient.

 # Use Case